Tag Archives: Corridor

 *The 80 historic trees slow traffic, calm drivers, clean air, reduce noise, give shade & beauty.
 They need protection.

-*The budget costs at $73m is too much & skyrocketing.
+*The budget cost at $200m (1) for road construction alone is too much & skyrocketing.

-*Savings can be used for buses, ferries, drivers, lower fares, public safety.
+*Savings can be used for buses, ferries, drivers, lower fares, shelters, the Mumford Terminal, public safety.

 *Our new Council can legally reverse the last council’s plan.

 Please let friends & neighbours know.
-Ask them to write council c/o clerks@halifax.ca, post on social media, print & distribute our poster.
+Ask them to write council c/o clerks@halifax.ca, post on social media, print & distribute our flyer below or our poster.
 The pictures tells it all.

 Amend the Centre Plan, Protect Halifax Trees!
 Public Hearing, May 21